1 Samuel 20

 Introduction

-At the theological center of chapter 20 is the concept of חֶסֶד — covenant loyalty, lovingkindness.
+At the theological center of the chapter is חֶסֶד — covenant loyalty, lovingkindness.
 David appeals to it (v.
-8), Jonathan swears it (v.
-14), and the covenant they make invokes it for future generations (v.
+8), Jonathan asks for it (v.
+14), and their covenant extends its claims to future generations (v.
 15).
-The relationship between David and Jonathan is not merely personal affection; it is a formal covenant sealed by oath, with obligations extending beyond their own lifetimes to their descendants.
-The chapter ends with Jonathan returning to the city and David disappearing into the wilderness — the last time they will meet at leisure.
-The farewell is not just between friends; it is between a present that is ending and a future that has not yet come.
+Their relationship is not merely personal affection.
+It is a formal covenant, sealed by oath, with obligations that reach beyond their own lives to their descendants.
+The chapter closes with Jonathan returning to the city and David vanishing into the wilderness, the last time they will meet in peace.
+This farewell marks more than the separation of friends; it marks the end of one order and the approach of another.

 David's Plea and the Plan (vv.
 1–11)